jmiano/MTLSys/README.md

 * Run the following command to set up the conda environment: `conda env create --name smr_env --file smr_env.yml`
 * Activate the conda environment by running: `conda activate smr_env`
 * Open Jupyter notebooks by running: `jupyter notebook`
+* Navigate to and open the ipynb file of interest, open the "Kernel" menu, then "Change Kernel" and select the smr_env kernel
 * [Install Jupyter Notebook](https://jupyter.org/install)

 #### Model Variant Generation